woossi0/suite/docs/usermanual/source/intro/installation/war/install.rst

 #.
 Open :file:`geoserver/WEB-INF/web.xml` in a text editor.

 #.
-Change the ``GEOSERVER_DATA_DIRECTORY`` parameter to point to the new directory location.
+Change the ``GEOSERVER_DATA_DIR`` parameter to point to the new directory location.

 #.
-Restart Tomcat.
+Save the file and restart the application server.

-Externalizing the GeoWebCache Configuration and Cache
+Externalizing the GeoWebCache configuration and cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, GeoWebCache stores the cache and cache configuration information in the temporary storage folder of the application server (:file:`$CATALINA_BASE/temp` for Tomcat).
+By default, GeoWebCache stores the cache and cache configuration information in the temporary storage folder of the application server.
 To prevent data loss, it is highly recommended to move the data directory to a permanent location external to the application server.

 #.
-Stop Tomcat.
+Stop the application server.

 #.
 Move the :file:`geowebcache/geowebcache.xml` file from ``geowebcache`` to an external location.
 Here are some suggested locations: